 Going to the highest part of the centre, we can reach Palazzo Del Podestà: an incredible Lombard Gothic-styled building.
 It is currently used as a historic and notarial archive.

 From the square in front of Palazzo Del Podestà, it is also possible to enjoy a beautiful panoramic view of the surrounding hills and the Trasimeno Lake.

-Panicale is not just history, art and architecture, but also ancient local traditions as the tulle embroidery.
+Panicale is not just history, art and architecture, but also ancient local traditions such as tulle embroidery.
 This art has been handed down by the women of Panicale since the years ’20 of the last century.
-It has been created by Anita Belleschi Grifoni – one of the first woman-entrepreneurs of the area – who founded her school of embroidery, Ars Panicalensis.
-This represented a great step toward an economic independence for many women of the hamlet.
+It has been created by Anita Belleschi Grifoni – one of the first woman entrepreneurs in the area – who founded her school of embroidery, Ars Panicalensis.
+This represented a great step toward economic independence for many women of the hamlet.

-Today, Panicale is one of the most fascinating hamlets of Italy.
-Indeed, many national and international touristic really appreciate it.
+Today, Panicale is one of the most fascinating hamlets in Italy.
+Indeed, many national and international touristic appreciate it.

 A true castle where to find peace and relax while surrounded by the green Umbria, but near Tuscany.